 However, on selling an immovable property (NOT one’s primary residence), a seller has to pay a transfer tax, today referred to as a Final Withholding Tax on the value of the transfer.
 In fact, as from the 1st of January 2015, the option of taxing a transfer of property at the rate of 12% on Capital Gains has been done away with.
 It has now been replaced with a lower rate of final withholding tax of 8%, which is simply calculated on the sale value of the property.
 Exceptions to this rule would be the following scenarios:

 - If a property was acquired before January 2004, a seller is subject to a Final Withholding Tax of 10% on the value of the property.

-If one transfers an immovable property (not one?s primary residence) within five years from the date of acquisition, one may benefit from the low rate of a Final Withholding Tax of 5%.
+- If one transfers an immovable property (not one’s primary residence) within five years from the date of acquisition, one may benefit from the low rate of a Final Withholding Tax of 5%.
 Furthermore, a 2% Withholding Tax applies upon a transfer of a property, that was immediately before the transfer, owned by an individual or co-owned by an individual, provided that the transfer is not made later than 3 years.
-A 5% Final Withholding Tax is also applicable when a transfer pertains to a property located in Valletta- subject to the property having been acquired before the 31st December 2018 and it must have been restored or rehabilitated.
+A 5% Final Withholding Tax is also applicable when a transfer pertains to a property located in an urban conservation area when such property has been restored or rehabilitated.

 This Final Withholding Tax (FWT) is the full and final payment of income tax due from the recipient of the income.